mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 05 October 2025

-- The average temperature today is 11˚C,
+- The average temperature today is 11.6˚C,
-- With highs of 11.51˚C and lows of 10.38˚C,
+- With highs of 11.6˚C and lows of 11.6˚C,
-- It may feel like 10.11˚C with scattered clouds
+- It may feel like 10.62˚C with broken clouds
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 9.61m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 75%
+- The pressure is 1013hPa and humidity is 69%
 - The sun will rise at 06:15 and set at 17:37

 <!-- weather_marker ends -->